Itonkdong/IPKS-Zadaci-2024/IPKS Zadaci 2024/Complete/Starter and Solution/9/README.md

 **Example Scenario:** Now, users have the flexibility to choose the duration of their project and personalize it with a background color.
 When attempting to insert a file into the editing bar, they will be alerted if it would exceed the specified project duration, ensuring a seamless editing experience.

-**Part IV (Simulating Real Behavior)**
+<h3>Part IV (Simulating Real Behavior)</h3>

 **Overview:** In this short yet impactful part of the exercise, you will simulate a waiting period that is required before a project is saved, simulating a render time.
 The render time is calculated based on the total length in seconds of the editing files on the editing bar, divided by 100.
 During this waiting period, a progress bar in the "Save Progress" tab (already hard-coded in the HTML and CSS) should start filling up, resembling a typical progress bar.
 The project is saved only when the progress bar is fully filled.

-` `When attempting to load a project while there are files on the editing bar, a prompt (or a similar popup window) will ask the user whether they want to discard the unsaved project (files on the editing bar).
+When attempting to load a project while there are files on the editing bar, a prompt (or a similar popup window) will ask the user whether they want to discard the unsaved project (files on the editing bar).
 If the user clicks "OK," the editing files are discarded, and the chosen saved project is loaded onto the editing bar.
 If the user clicks "Cancel," the loading process is canceled, and no changes occur.
 Additionally,  the user's progress will be retained even after refreshing the page through local storage

 **New Features:**